Ishanax/Ishanax/README.md

 - 🔭 I’m currently doing a front-end web developer internship
+- :rocket: My current project is a website that promotes holidays to planet Mars
-- 🌱 I’m currently learning React
+- 🌱 I want to learn more React
+- :bulb: My 2021 goal is to contribute to opensource projects
 - 👯 I’m looking to collaborate on anything
 - :speech_balloon: Ask me about anything
 - :building_construction: I’m looking for a front-end developer job
-- ⚡ Fun fact: I'm an outdoor enthusiast that enjoys rockclimbing, kitesurfing, hiking, cycling and skiing :mountain_snow:
+- ⚡ Unrelevant information: I'm an outdoor enthusiast that enjoys rockclimbing, kitesurfing, hiking, cycling and skiing :mountain_snow:

 ### Languages and Tools: